-The cash portion of "cash and investments" includes demand deposits.
+The cash portion of cash and investments includes demand deposits.

-At June 30, 2012, the carrying amount of the County's cash was \$46,403,000, and the bank balance per various institutions was \$67,523,000.
-Treasury cash of \$15,595,000 reflects outstanding checks of \$21,120,000.
+At June 30, 2013, the carrying amount of the County's cash was \$613,679,000, and the bank balance per various institutions was \$629,711,000.
+Treasury cash of \$289,375,000 reflects outstanding checks of \$16,032,000.
 Treasurer's pool investments are managed daily to maximize earnings and provide cash as needed.
-Of the bank balance in financial institutions, \$1,049,000 is covered by federal depository insurance and \$66,474,000 was uninsured.
+Of the bank balance in financial institutions, \$1,038,000 is covered by federal depository insurance and \$628,673,000 was uninsured.
 The uninsured deposits were held by financial institutions, which are legally required by the California Government Code (GC) to collateralize the County's deposits by pledging government securities or first trust deed mortgage notes.
 In accordance with GC 53652, the market value of the pledged securities and first trust deed mortgage notes must be at least 110 percent and 150 percent of the County's deposits, respectively, as provided for in the County's Contract for Deposit of Moneys.

-"Restricted assets - cash and investments" in the amount of \$11,445,000 are held in the proprietary funds and include \$1,500,000 for Health Care Plan tangible net equity deposit.
-The remainder of \$9,548,000 for the Medical Center, \$8,000 for Channel Islands Harbor, \$215,000 for Waterworks and \$174,000 for General Services internal service fund is restricted by trust agreements for debt service.
-Of the \$11,445,000, \$9,730,00 is held with fiscal agents and \$1,715,000 is held in the County Treasury and is included in cash and cash equivalents on the Statement of Cash Flows.
+Restricted cash and investments in the amount of \$306,860,000 are held in the proprietary funds and include \$305,360,000 that is restricted by trust agreements for funding capital projects and debt service.
+Of this, \$305,145,000 is held with fiscal agents and \$215,000 is held in the County Treasury.
+In addition, \$1,500,000 is restricted for Health Care Plan tangible net equity deposit and is held in the County Treasury.
+The amounts of \$215,000 for Waterworks Districts and \$1,500,000 for Health Care Plan are included in cash and cash equivalents on the Statement of Cash Flows.